-Sky Stream requires no satellite installation as it runs straight off the internet.
+Sky Stream requires no satellite installation as it runs off the internet.
 All you need to do is plug it into the power and connect to the internet through its Ethernet connection or Wi-Fi.
 If your internet goes down there is a backup in the form of a terrestrial antenna.

-Sky Q is the bigger device of the two, its smooth curves and simple front design give it an elegantly minimal appearance.
+Sky Q is the bigger device of the two, though its smooth curves and simple front design give it an elegantly minimal appearance.
 The Stream puck is similarly simplistic in its design but takes on a much smaller footprint.
 The Q is best served placed within an AV cabinet, while the Stream can be positioned next to a TV without drawing attention.